 In Photoshop, clean up any weirdness using the Spot Heal and Clone tools, adjust the levels for everything to as close to pure black and white as possible, and then desaturate

-Import into Illustrator, use the Trace tool, then clean up the result
+Import into Illustrator, use the Trace tool, and then clean up the result

-While that three-point list may make it sound like a quick process, it is a lot more in-depth and time-consuming!
+While my three-point list may make it sound like a quick process, it is a lot more in-depth and time-consuming than you'd think!
 If you do want to make your calligraphy into a vector format, make sure you factor hours into your schedule to do it properly.

-The good news is, while it will never be a quick task, it gets quicker the more often you do it, and as you come to understand the tools and the nature of your style of calligraphy.
+The good news is, while it will never be a quick task, it gets quicker the more often you do it as you come to understand the tools and the nature of your style of calligraphy.